-The table below details the Procurement Limits to be followed in the procurement process and the responsibility of Council officers.
+The table below details the Procurement and Approval Limits to be followed in the procurement process and the responsibility of Council Officers.

-Where the required number of quotations has not been received, the officer responsible for seeking the quotations must complete a Procurement Authorisation Form documenting the process followed and the rationale for proceeding, this must then be authorised by the relevant Director before the purchase can proceed.
+Where the required number of quotations has not been received, the officer responsible for seeking the quotations must complete a Procurement Authorisation Form documenting the process followed and the rationale for proceeding, this must then be authorised by the relevant Head of Service/Director before the purchase can proceed.